Lower School Curriculum

 Junior Kindergarten

-Spanish: During the JK and SK years, students focus on developing a confident, enthusiastic approach towards learning a world language and acquiring an early foundation of language learning skills.
-Through music, movement and play-based activities the children build their vocabulary and comprehension of basic topics through the exposure to topics such as greetings and goodbyes, personal introductions, and naming, counting and describing items using colors, shapes and sizes.
+Spanish: During the JK and SK years, students focus on developing a confident, enthusiastic approach toward learning a world language and acquiring an early foundation of language learning skills.
+Through music, movement and play-based activities, the children build their vocabulary and comprehension of basic topics such as greetings and goodbyes, personal introductions, and naming, counting and describing items using colors, shapes and sizes.

 Senior Kindergarten